thainapires/portfolio-thainapires/README.md

 # Portfolio - Thainá Pires (WIP)

-This is a work-in-progress portfolio showcasing my projects and skills, built using nextjs, tailwindcss, prisma & more.
+This is a work-in-progress portfolio showcasing my projects and skills, built using nextjs, tailwindcss, prisma, react-query, zod & more.
 Below you'll find information on the themes, database structure, API usage, useful commands and other things related to the project.

 ## Theme Previews